Frequently Asked Questions

 That’s no good.
 Here are some steps that resolve some problems:

-2. A snippet of the code/configuration file used is always great to reproduce this issue.
+• Provide a snippet of the code/configuration which triggers the issue; we’ll likely want to try to reproduce it.
 Please read How to create a Minimal, Complete, and Verifiable example.

-3. If it’s an I²C or hardware communication issue please also try setting the log level to VERY_VERBOSE as it provides helpful information about what is going on.
+• If it’s a hardware communication issue (such as with an I²C or SPI device), try setting the log level to VERY_VERBOSE as it may provide better insight into what is going on.

-4. Please also include what you’ve already tried and didn’t work as that can help us track down the issue.
+• Please describe what troubleshooting steps you’ve already tried as that may also help us track down the issue.

-You can find the issue tracker here https://github.com/esphome/issues
+You can find our issue tracker on GitHub.

 How do I update to the latest version?